 likely, all who profess some form of Christianity have been told the same thing about God—he exists in Trinity form.
 Many do not believe it—none understand it.
-All have ben told that the Trinity, while being factual, is not understandable for us mere mortals, and under the current perceptions of God, that is absolutely true.
+All have been told that the Trinity, while being factual, is not understandable for us mere mortals, and under the current perceptions of God, that is absolutely true.
 Notice, I use the term ‘current perceptions’ because God is perceived by each individual differently.
 Superficially, we all presume that God means the same to each of us—that is an absolute false perception for one simple but most important reason—no one before me has ever defined the ‘essence of their God’.
 Therefore, everyone’s God is different and, coincidentally, a pure myth.
 Nothing, including God, has concise meaning without an essential definition of its being.

 Each of us could be likened to the ‘mythical Martian’ who suddenly appears on earth.
 When earthlings begin talking to him about a pencil, for instance, he, in turn, has not the foggiest idea what we are talking about.
 So, he does the obvious intelligent thing—he asks, “what is a pencil?”
 For him to understand, we must explain to him the basic essential function and purpose of a pencil—then, and only then will he be able to comprehend and communicate intelligently with us.
 It is no different with God—we all are Martians when the Bible, a preacher, teacher, or anyone starts talking to us about God.
 Before we can comprehend, they must define the essence or their God.
 No one before me has ever defined the ‘essence of God’ in simple, irrefutable terms, but my definition makes the Trinity perfectly clear and intelligible.

 God is a Perfect Rational Being — six little words concisely say it all.